GoogleCloudPlatform/iap-gcip-web-toolkit/sample/authui-react/README.md

 npm install
 ```

-This will depend on the `gcip-iap-js` module in the root folder `../..` as
+This will depend on the `gcip-iap` module in the root folder `../..` as
 defined in the `authui-react` `package.json` file.

 Install the Firebase command line tool with `npm install -g firebase-tools` (See